31 Laundry Room Decorating Ideas

 Image courtesy of Rafterhouse Build & Design

-When designing a functional laundry room, several practical considerations should be considered to help you create a stylish and efficient space to meet your laundry needs.
+When designing a functional laundry room, several practical considerations should be taken into account to help you create a stylish and efficient space to meet your laundry needs.
 First and foremost, consider the layout of your laundry room.

-Ideally, aim for a design that allows for easy movement and accessibility by positioning the washer and dryer to allow for easy loading and unloading of laundry.
+Ideally, aim for a design that allows for easy movement and accessibility by positioning the washer and dryer for convenient loading and unloading of laundry.
 Additionally, consider placing other essential elements such as the sink, countertop, and storage solutions for easy access.

 Laundry Room With Blue Cabinetry